davidjenni/dotfiles/README.md

 dot files
 =========

-My dotFiles for my OSX, Win32 & Linux environments.
+DotFiles for my OSX, Win32 & Linux environments.
 Geared towards use of git and vim.

 Status